kluzny/FizzBuzz/README.md

 5. Cycle - uses Array#cycle to iterate over the multiples of 3 and 5
 6. Recursive - recurses instead of enumeration monkey patch on integer
 7. Error Handling - uses a begin rescue until loop with custom errors
+8. RubyGems - no need to re-invent the wheel

 ## Testing
 Running `bundle exec rspec`, or just `bundle exec guard` will test all the files against fizzbuzz.txt